varachit/varachit/README.md

 - 🔭 I’m currently working with **vendii**.
 - 🌱 I’m currently learning **Typescript, React, Solidity**.
 - 🤔 I’m looking for help with advanced in **Backend Development**.
-- ⚡ Fun fact **I am a kind, serious and non-talkative person but am an easy-going person you could talk with**.
+- ⚡ Fun fact **I am a kind, serious and non-talkative person but am an easy-going person you could talk to**.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/varachit/) or [varachit.wirunpat@hotmail.com](mailto:varachit.wirunpat@hotmail.com?subject=Hello)

 ### Skills: